omise/girlscout/README.md

 # GIRLSCOUT

 **BETA** This software is half-finished beta-quality software.
 Until 1.0 is released, use at your own risk!

-This is a gem for talking to the [HelpScout Help Desk API][0].
+This is a gem for talking to the [HelpScout Mailbox API v2][0].

 # REQUIREMENTS

 You will need a valid [HelpScout account][1] setup for the API key in order to use this gem.
-This gem has been developed and tested on Ruby 2.2.3p173
+This gem has been developed and tested on Ruby 2.5.1

 # INSTALLATION